pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 ---
 ## Allow a User to Bypass the Cache

-Pantheon supports setting a NO\_CACHE cookie for users who should bypass the cache.
-When this cookie is present, Varnish will neither get the user's response from any existing cache nor store the response from the user into the cache.
+Pantheon supports setting a `NO_CACHE` cookie for users who should bypass the cache.
+When this cookie is present, the [Pantheon Global CDN](/docs/global-cdn/) will neither get the user's response from any existing cache nor store the response from the user into the cache.

 <div class="enablement">
   <h4 class="info" markdown="1">[Agency DevOps Training](https://pantheon.io/agencies/learn-pantheon?docs){.external}</h4>
   <p>Learn industry best practices for caching, how to take advantage of them on the platform, and troubleshooting common issues with help from the experts at Pantheon.</p>
 </div>

 This allows users to immediately see comments or changes they've made, even if they're not logged in.
-To best achieve this, we recommend setting the NO\_CACHE cookie to exist slightly longer than the site's page cache.
+To best achieve this, we recommend setting the `NO_CACHE` cookie to exist slightly longer than the site's page cache.
 This setting allows content contributors to resume using the cached pages once all cached pages have been updated.

 <div class="alert alert-danger" role="alert">
 <h4 class="info">Warning</h4>